sophos/sophos-central-apis-postman/README.md

 This is a Postman collection for interacting with Sophos Central's Public APIs.
 See [https://developer.sophos.com](https://developer.sophos.com).

-**Note**: All resources in this repository are being made available as part of an invite-only preview of our new API program.
-Please contact your Sophos Account Manager if you would like to join.

 ## Getting started

 Once you have been accepted into the Sophos Central Public APIs preview program, you can create a set of API credentials by following the appropriate guide: